Yvahra/honeypot-ctf/files/CTF Privacy Policy.md

 This CTF Challenge and the Researchers (We, Us or Our) are committed to protecting and respecting your privacy in accordance with applicable data protection legislation.

 This policy sets out the basis on which any personal data We collect from You or that You provide to Us will be processed by Us.
+However, resolving the CTF challenge do not need any of your personal.
+We will delete any personal data found in the data collection.
 Please read the following carefully to understand Our views and practices regarding your personal information and how We will treat it.

 Please direct any queries about this privacy policy or the academic study to Mathis DURAND (mathis.durand@imt-atlantique.fr).

 ## GDPR Statement

+No personal data
 The legal basis for using your personal data is to carry out a task (i.e. academic research) in the public interest.

 Please contact Mathis DURAND (mathis.durand@imt-atlantique.fr) with any questions about this privacy policy or the academic study.

 ## Information we may collect about you

-We do not seek to collect or store information that would allow us to identify individuals trying to capture the flag.
+We do not seek to collect or store any personal data that would.
-To protect your privacy, we will only collect shell commands that you choose to type during the challenge and in the container shell if you agree to participate to this challenge.
+We will only collect shell commands that you choose to type during the challenge and in the container shell if you agree to participate to this challenge.
 Data is collected as a log.
 Logs contain:
 - session-ID (generated when the Docker container starts)